TomatenKuchenDEV/docs/docs/birthday.md

 ### Message {#settings-message}

-Configure the message that is sent once it's a real or a fictive users birthday.
+Configure the message that is sent once the date today is a real or a fictive user's birthday.

+### Delete birthday message after {#settings-message-delete-after}

+This setting allows you to enter a relative time to delete the birthday announcement message after, for example `1d` for one day.

 ### Channel {#settings-channel}

-Select the channel in which birthdays are announced.
+Select the channel in which birthdays are announced [here](https://tomatenkuchen.com/dashboard/settings#birthdayChannel).

 ### Role {#settings-role}